 Here we come to the basics of cyber security hygiene.

 Look at the simple analogy.
 Why do you brush your teeth every morning?
 You protect them from cavities and plaque.
 You don’t wait until the diseases occur, rather you take measures beforehand.
 This is how it works with dental hygiene, but the same is true for cyber hygiene.
 You did not need backup fifty years ago because personal computers and cyber data did not exist.
 But as the technology evolves and becomes an integral part of our lives, as the information stored at cloud and hardware storages becomes critical, and as hackers become even more sophisticated, backup becomes a must-have tool for everybody: from a middle school pupil to global enterprises.

-If you worry about data stored at G Suite like Gmail, Drive, Contacts, Calendars, here at Spinbackup, Backup + Recovery pricing plan is only $3/user/month.
-Is your data worth of $3?
+If you worry about data stored at G Suite like Gmail, Drive, Team Drives, Contacts, Calendars, here at Spinbackup, Backup + Recovery and Automatic Ransomware Protection pricing plan is only $5/user/month.
+Is your data worth of $5?

 After you subscribe to Spinbackup, your G Suite applications data will be stored at secure Amazon server.
 And then it will be automatically backed up EVERY DAY.
-If you become a victim of ransomware, you will be able to recover the whole account in a single click thanks to our automated daily snapshot incremental backup technology.
-Even if several days or weeks have gone after being infected, you can use the Restore-in-Time machine and recover the account by the date your computer was free of virus.
-This way you are protected 24/7.
+If you become a victim of ransomware, youк sensitive data will be automatically restored and you will learn that ransomware occurred from a Spinbackup security alert only.
+This way you are protected around the clock.

 What Should We Learn from WannaCry Ransomware Attack?